 Pipe the frosting onto the cakes (once they are completely cool) and decorate with your chosen sprinkles or sauces.
 If you don’t have a piping bag, you can just spoon the frosting on- it still looks really cute!

-A vegan vanilla cupcake disguised as a soft-serve ice cream cone!
+Light and fluffy vanilla cupcakes disguised as a soft-serve ice cream cone!

 - 1 Teaspoon Vanilla extract

-Preheat your oven to 180C/ 160C fan/ 350F / Gas mark 4 and place the ice cream cones into the holes of a cupcake tin.
+Preheat your oven to 180°C (160°C if using a fan or convection oven).
+Place the ice cream cones into the holes of a cupcake tin.

-In a large bowl, mix together the butter and sugar until it forms a smooth paste.
+In a large bowl, mix together the flour, baking soda and sugar.

 Fill up each ice cream cone around 3/4 the way full, leaving a couple of inches to allow the cakes to rise.

-Bake for 35 minutes and check they are ready by inserting a toothpick until it comes out clean.
+Bake for 15-20 minutes.
+Check they're cooked by inserting a toothpick through the centre.
 Leave them to cool completely.

-*To store, cut holes into an upside-down aluminum foil tray then place a cupcake in each hole.
-Cover using a cupcake carrier lid or similar.
+- Cut holes into an upside-down aluminum foil tray then place a cupcake in each hole for storing.
+Cover loosely with tin foil or similar.